 The BATS leadership team's commitment to its mission has in a short time catapulted BATS to its current status as the third-largest securities exchange both in the U.S. and globally.

-President and Chief Executive OfficerBased in Kansas City
+Chief Executive OfficerBased in Kansas City

-Joe Ratterman is president and chief executive officer of BATS Global Markets, Inc. (BATS), one of the world’s largest securities market operators and the parent company of the BATS Exchanges, BATS Options and BATS Chi-X Europe.
+Joe Ratterman is chief executive officer of BATS Global Markets, Inc. (BATS), one of the world’s largest securities market operators and the parent company of the BATS Exchanges, BATS Options and BATS Chi-X Europe.
 A market structure practitioner, he is a frequent panellist and presenter at industry conferences, and also opines on key topics, regulatory issues and other pertinent events via newsletters to the industry.

 Under Mr. Ratterman's direction, BATS is focused on market quality, reliability, transparency and fairness while delivering a high standard of customer service.
 Since he was named CEO in June 2007, BATS has become the third-largest stock exchange operator in the U.S., and BATS Chi-X Europe has become the largest pan-European stock market.
 In 2012, the latter was recognized as "Best Stock Exchange" in Europe by Financial News.